EricJDev90/SimpleSnakeJS/README.md

 # SimpleSnakeJS
 A simple Snake game implemented with JS, HTML, and CSS.

+# Why so many comments?
 It is heavily commented to help new coders learn how the game was built.
+I tried to make the comments as helpful as I could.

 # About this repo
 This is a simple project I worked on over the course of a few days.
 It's very basic right now but functions as a rudimentary game.
 You can copy this game and place it wherever you'd like.